giiska/gulp-watch-less2/README.md

 > __Protip:__ until gulpjs 4.0 is released, you can use [gulp-plumber](https://github.com/floatdrop/gulp-plumber) to avoid watch process be terminated by errors.

+## Feature Note

+The following actions will trigger recompile `main-*.less`.

+  - Add/Reorder/Remove @import statement in `main-*.less` files or their import files
+  - Change code of `main-*.less` or their import files

 ## Usage

 ```js